rileywheadon/ffa-docs/docs/cli-installation-instructions.md

 ## Instructions

+First, you will need to install the [R package](https://github.com/rileywheadon/ffa-package).
+See [here](r-installation-instructions.md) for installation instructions.

 1. Open a shell and navigate to the directory where you would like to install the framework.
 2. Clone the Github repository by running the following command in a shell: